hydephp/hyde/README.md

 ## Live Demo & Media
 ### The Hyde Website
 The Hyde site (https://hydephp.github.io/) is fully built with Hyde.
 That includes the homepage, the blog, and the documentation.
-You can also take a look at the [Gallery page](https://hydephp.github.io/gallery).
-It is created using the Blade page module in Hyde and contains interactive graphics showcasing Hyde.
+You can also take a look at the [Gallery page](https://hydephp.github.io/gallery) which was created using the Blade page module in Hyde and contains interactive graphics showcasing Hyde.

 ### Demo video showcasing how to scaffold a blog post and compile it to static HTML
 [<img src="https://user-images.githubusercontent.com/95144705/163714609-8d636acd-3538-47e9-a6f3-1923b375338b.png" title="Watch on YouTube" alt="YouTube Thumbnail" width="40%"></img>](https://www.youtube.com/watch?v=gjpE1U527h8)